 Primo Levi found that to try to survive as a human being he had to use all skills to manage.
 The one who does this inadequately would pay a high price.

-Primo was an educated chemist and just as he was almost done as a human being, working outside with extremely hard work, he was selected to work inside the chemistry factory.
+Primo was an educated chemist, and just as he was almost done as a human being, working outside with arduous work, he was selected to work in the chemistry factory.

-To survive you had to steal things that could be used in exchange of other essential things as spoons or shoes or bread.
+To survive, you had to steal things that could be used in the exchange of other essential stuff as spoons or shoes or bread.

 “Death begins in the shoes” !

-Some one taught him that to survive you had to try to wash yourself and walk upright.
+Someone taught him that to survive, you had to try to keep yourself clean and walk upright.